szepeviktor/w3-total-cache-fixed/ISSUE_TEMPLATE.md

 Thank you for reporting an issue!

-Please make sure you describe your use case and issue itself.
+Please make sure you describe your use case and the issue itself.

-If you would like propose a solution than please elaborate on that.
+If you would like propose a solution then please elaborate on that.
 Why is it the adequate solution?